Learning in the Flow of Work: A How-To Guide

-In line with this belief, a research by O’Reilly shows that new hires were more likely to benefit from structured content.
-But as they grow (become experts) in their field, it would help for them to interact with unstructured content.
+In line with this belief, research by O’Reilly shows that new hires were more likely to benefit from structured content.
+But as they grow (become experts) in their field, it would help them interact with unstructured content.

 Also, interestingly, a recent Linkedin research noted that 58% of respondents wish to learn at their own pace, while 49% would like to ‘learn in the flow of work’.
-Clearly, the people (employees) have spoken.
+The people (employees) have clearly spoken.

-How to Adopt Learning in the Flow of Work in 4 Steps
+How to Implement Learning in the Flow of Wrok

 Did your employee just complete a full-day training on Salesforce, but is still having trouble adding a new opportunity?
 A micro-learning course on this particular task pops up, as she attempts to complete the new client form.